kslg/wired-coffee-ordering-platform-pp3/README.md

 ### Input Order Data
 `As a` Wired Coffee Employee
-`I want to` be able to enter order details into the programme `So that` my order can be processed.
+`I want to` be able to enter order details into the program `So that` my order can be processed.

 ### Data Validation
 `As a` Wired Coffee Employee.
-`I want to` be told by the programme that my order details are incorrect `and` stop the order from being processed, `if` I enter invalid data.
+`I want to` be told by the program that my order details are incorrect `and` stop the order from being processed, `if` I enter invalid data.
-`So that` I am returned to the start of the programme.
+`So that` I am returned to the start of the program.

 ### Preview Order Data
 `As a` Wired Coffee Employee.